-Indeed, many artificial intelligence (AI) problems can be fundamentally reduced to searching.
-This concept holds true across various domains, encompassing tasks such as planning, scheduling, computation for information retrieval, and essentially any activity that a computer can perform more rapidly than a human.
+A majority of artificial intelligence (AI) problems can be fundamentally addressed by an efficient and effective search mechanism.
+This concept holds true across various domains, encompassing tasks such as planning, scheduling, computation for information retrieval, and any activity that a computer can perform more rapidly than a human.
 The efficiency and speed of computation make computers well-suited for tasks involving extensive search spaces and complex decision-making.
-Let's delve into a few examples:
+To understand better, let us delve into a few examples where AI can be used.